kaatinga/robinson/README.md

 ## Overview

-The "Robinson" package is a lightweight and efficient Go library that provides a thread-safe cache implementation for storing and retrieving values of any type.
-It offers a simple and minimalistic approach to caching, leveraging the power of Go generics to ensure strong typing and optimal performance.
+The "Robinson" package is a lightweight Golang package that provides a thread-safe cache implementation for storing and retrieving values of any type.
+Robinson supports evicting the stored values.

 ## Features